-We are hosting a webinar on regulatory capital – COVID-19 – How may it impact your regulatory capital position – Thursday, 30 Apr 2020 12:30 – 1:30pm.
-Click here to register.
+We hosted a webinar on regulatory capital – COVID-19 – How may it impact your regulatory capital position – Thursday, 30 Apr 2020 12:30 – 1:30pm.
+Click here to find the video.

 In the context of investment businesses, it is important to remember that regulatory capital is designed to help a firm conduct an orderly wind down and to act as buffer for external and internal shocks.